 Introducing Eastern Shore

 Just across the Chesapeake Bay Bridge, a short drive from the urban sprawl of the Baltimore–Washington corridor, Maryland's landscape makes a dramatic about-face.
-Nondescript suburbs and jammed highways give way to unbroken miles of bird-dotted wetlands, serene waterscapes, endless cornfields, sandy beaches and friendly little villages.
-The coastal flat plains are ideal for cycling.
-For the most part, the Eastern Shore retains its charm despite the growing influx of city-dwelling yuppies and day-trippers.
-This area revolves around the water: working waterfront communities still survive off Chesapeake Bay and its tributaries, and boating, fishing, crabbing and kayaking are a part of local life.
-This is America at its most genuine.
+Nondescript suburbs give way to unbroken miles of bird-dotted wetlands, serene waterscapes, endless cornfields, sandy beaches and friendly little villages.
+The Eastern Shore retains its charm despite the growing influx of city-dwelling yuppies and day-trippers.
+This area revolves around the water: working waterfront communities still survive off Chesapeake Bay and its tributaries, and boating, fishing, crabbing and hunting are integral to local life.